CTA 1 Nebula and NGC 40

 Click on the image for high res version.
 MOUSE OVER for starless.
 Look below for details on NGC 40.

-Processing was quite hard because the nebula is really faint!
-The result was possible mainly thanks to star removal using StarNet++ and to noise reduction using NoiseXTerminator
+Processing was quite challenging because the nebula is really faint!
+The result was made possible mainly thanks to star removal using StarNet++ and noise reduction with NoiseXTerminator (thanks to Emmanuele Sordini for NXT filtering!).

-I particularly appreciate the starless version (see above with mouse over, or click the highres "nebulae only").
-I think that only by looking to the starless version you can really see all the incredible details of the nebulae.
+I particularly appreciate the starless version (see above with mouse-over, or click the “Nebulae only” high-res image).
+Only in the starless version can you truly appreciate all the intricate, low-contrast structures of these nebulae.

 Technical Data